 |% Daily Value*|

 |Total Fat 16g||20%|

 |Dietary Fiber 2g||6%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This fabulous Raspberry Walnut Torte cake will be an instant hit with your guests.
+This fabulous raspberry walnut torte cake will be an instant hit with your guests.
 It makes a fabulous birthday cake.
-I have made it many times; follow the directions carefully and it will be perfect.
+We have made it many times; follow the directions carefully and it will be perfect.
 Store it in the refrigerator, but remove it about half an hour before serving so the texture is perfect.
 See the note at the bottom of the recipe for an easier version.

 - 1-3/4 cups flour

 - 2 teaspoons vanilla

 - 3 eggs